jaideep777/Plant-FATE/README.md

 # PlantFATE Eco-evolutionary vegetation model

-Plant-FATE, standing for Plant Functional Acclimation and Trait Evolution, is an eco-evolutionary vegetation model that predicts the multi-timescale adaptations of individual plants, plant species, and mixed-species communities to changing environments.
+Plant-FATE, which stands for Plant Functional Acclimation and Trait Evolution, is an eco-evolutionary vegetation model designed to predict the multi-timescale adaptations of individual plants, plant species, and mixed-species communities to changing environmental conditions.

 ## Prerequisites

-### Prepare input data and simulation configuration
+### Prepare Input Data and Simulation Configuration

-1. Simulation configuration should be specified in `.ini` format.
-A template can be found in `tests/params/p_test_v2.ini`.
-Change these parameters as necessary.
+1. **Simulation Configuration**: The simulation configuration should be specified in `.ini` format.
+You can find a template in `tests/params/p_test_v2.ini`.
+This file contains parameters that control various aspects of the simulation such as plant traits, environmental conditions, and simulation duration.
+Modify these parameters as necessary according to your simulation requirements.

-2. Paste data files in folder tests/data.
-The format for input data can be found in the comments in the template ini file.
+2. **Input Data**: Paste your data files in the `tests/data` folder.
+The format for input data can be understood from the comments within the template `.ini` file.
+Ensure that your data files are formatted correctly and contain the necessary information required for the simulation.

 ## Installation